FTXUI 6.1.9

 Make a child element to expand proportionally to the space left in a container.

-Decorate using a hyperlink.
-The link will be opened when the user clicks on it.
-This is supported onl...
+Make the rendered area clickable using a web browser.
+The link will be opened when the user clicks on...

 Element gaugeRight(float progress)